Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 Off-Grid Power — Without Fixed Infrastructure Constraints

-VENDOR.Drive is positioned as an off-grid power solution for scenarios where grid access is unavailable, impractical, or delayed — enabling power availability independent of fixed infrastructure deployment timelines and location constraints.
+VENDOR.Drive is positioned as an off-grid power solution for scenarios where grid access is unavailable, impractical, or delayed — supporting power availability where fixed infrastructure deployment timelines and location constraints are limiting factors.

 Frequently Asked · VENDOR.Drive